greg-raven/Uncommon-Sense/_posts/2011-04-01-choice-of-the-governed.md

 ---
-title: 'Choice of the governed'
+title: "Choice of the governed"
 layout: post
 categories:
 - religion